euwbah/microtonal-seaboard/README.md

 Enter `slide bip` to emulate bipolar slide mode.
 Initial Strike will yield a Slide value of 0, and sliding all the way to either to top or bottom will yield the max Slide value of 127.

-## Invert sustain pedal
+### Invert sustain pedal

 The `sus` command toggle the sustain pedal polarity (so you don't have to reach for the physical switch on yours)

+### Velocity curve

+The `vel` command lets you load a `.vel` file to set velocity curves per key per cc74 (up to 49 &times; 127 resolution).

-## Making your own tuning mappings
+## Making your own tuning mappings/velocity curves

-See [mappings/README.md](mappings/README.md) for more information on how to create your own
+See [mappings/README.md](mappings/README.md) for more information on how to support custom tunings or create custom velocity curves.

 ## Build Instructions